openshift/oc-mirror/docs/design/imageset-configuration.md

 # Limitations

 ## Platforms and Catalogs

-Current limitations of the imageset configuration is duplication when it comes to specifying channels and catalogs.
-A catalog or release channel can only be specified and configured one time. `oc-mirror` will return an error is this is violated.
+- Duplicate release channel names: A release channel can only be configured one time under the `platform` key. `oc-mirror` will return an error when this is violated.
+- Duplicate target catalog names - A target catalog name is generated from the source catalog name and any target information set with the keys `targetName` and `targetTag`.
+The target names must be unique. `oc-mirror` will return an error when this is violated.

-OKD is supported by the mirroring processes, but the discovery `list` tools do not support OKD.
+OKD is supported by the mirroring process but not the discovery `list` tools.

 ## Helm Charts

-- Private repositories are current not supported.
+- Private repositories are currently not supported.
-- Helm charts that require alterations to the values.yaml to render are no currently supported.
+- Helm charts that require alterations to the `values.yaml` to render are not currently supported.